 A Graduate's Guide to Accountancy Jargon

-The accountancy industry possesses, like any other industries, an exclusive pool of jargon and acronyms that are accessible only to those who have spent some time working within the field.
-Some terms are also company-specific, which means that only the company staff are privy to their meaning, often excluding outsiders and the newbies at the organisation.
+The accountancy industry possesses, like all other industries, an exclusive pool of jargon and acronyms accessible only to those who have spent some time working in the field.
+Some terms are also company-specific, which means that only the company staff are privy to their meaning, and excludes outsiders and the newbies.

 For this reason, graduates are usually discouraged from using jargon during their interviews due to the risk of misusing them.
 Applicants sometimes get ensnared by the false perception that they will sound more educated when they riddle their speech with corporate mumbo jumbo, but this only exposes them to the risk of sounding like someone who is trying too hard to impress the interviewer.

-However, this does not mean that you should completely shun all traces of job-speak during your interview either!
-Instead, feel free to sprinkle your replies with some industry-specific terms so that you will come across as educated and updated, but not trying to butter up to your interviewer.
+However, this does not mean that you should completely shun all traces of job-speak during your interview!
+Instead, feel free to sprinkle your replies with some industry-specific terms so that you come across as educated and updated, but not trying to butter up to your interviewer.

 Accredited Tax Advisor.
 A professional certification awarded by the Singapore Institute of Accredited Tax Professionals (SIATP).

 Accredited Tax Practitioner.
 Another professional certification awarded by the SIATP.

 Accountancy revolves around the process of determining, evaluating, and conveying important economic findings to relevant parties so as to help them make informed decisions.
 It examines the interaction between various financial elements in order to produce a summary of an organisation’s commercial health.

 - Determining information: The accounting procedure begins with the collecting and the recording of data.
 Economic transactions are documented in a set of “accounts” that operate on a system known as “double-entry book keeping”